MUMOK – Museum moderner Kunst, Vienna

 What to see at MUMOK

-Composed of over 10,000 artworks, the collections of MUMOK covers different subjects.
+Composed of over 10,000 artworks, the collection of MUMOK covers different subjects.

 The Hahn and Ludwig collections focus on American and European art of the 60s and 70s, including Arte povera, pop art, nouveau réalisme, minimalism, and conceptual art, with works by Pablo Picasso, Claes Oldenburg, Andy Warhol, Robert Indiana, Jasper Johns, Roy Lichtenstein, John Chamberlain, Tom Wesselman, Gerhard Richter, Yves Klein, Daniel Spoerri, Jean Tinguely, Nam June Paik, Gilbert & George, and Joseph Beuys, just to name a few.